progressivis/progressivis-tutorial/README.md

 # progressivis-tutorial

-Tutorial scripts and notebooks for learning ProgressiVi
+Tutorial scripts and notebooks to support the tutorial for learning ProgressiVis.

+You can find ProgressiVis documentation [here](https://progressivis.readthedocs.io/en/latest/).